 Concern about insect damage should not be limited to stored rugs.
 Rugs kept in rooms with little traffic or daylight or with portions of carpets that extend under furniture are also subject to moth and beetle infestation.
 Rugs and weaving that are hanging on walls are particularly susceptible to insect infestation.
 Even actively used rooms can harbor hordes of destructive insects if they or their food source remain undisturbed.
 Under ideal conditions, rugs can suffer extensive damage in a surprisingly short time.
 The ranks of destructive insects include crickets, cockroaches and silverfish.

-If damage or evidence of infestation is discovered on your rugs, send your rugs to us to be cleaned and treated with our moth-proofing solution.
-Freezing the rugs in a chest freezer is no guarantee of extermination because the temperatures may not be cold enough for a complete kill.
+If damage or evidence of infestation is discovered on your rugs, you can call us to purchase our moth-proofing solution.
+Freezing the rugs in a chest freezer may be effective if temperaturesare cold enough for a complete kill.
 Insect foggers are effective in killing infestation of flying moths and larvae if used properly along with thorough vacuuming and additional moth proofing.
 They are inexpensive and readily available.
 Caution should be used concerning exposure of vapor to valuable paintings etc. Be advised that the rugs need to be spread flat and should be flipped and fogged again in order to be more certain of effective extermination.
 Check to see if the infestation extends to other areas of the home, such as wool garments or furniture.
 It is best to be thorough.